What you Should Know About Wisdom Teeth

-Having good oral and dental health matters for your well-being, including the fundamentals of eating, socialising, laughing, and communicating.
-Bad oral health is easily preventable yet it is still one of New Zealanders’ most common chronic health conditions in all ages.
+Having good oral and dental health matters for your well-being, including the fundamentals of eating, socializing, laughing, and communicating.
+Bad oral health is easily preventable yet it is still one of New Zealanders' most common chronic health conditions of all ages.
 The Government of New Zealand spent $212 million in 2018/19 on oral health-related programs given or funded by the DHBs.
 Most oral health disorders are tooth decay, oral cancers, periodontal infections, oro-dental injuries, Noma (a type of gangrene that affects the mucous membranes in the mouth), and cleft palate and cleft lip.

 What are Wisdom Teeth?